-New entrants along with biopharmaceutical and medical device companies will bring to market new digital therapies and connected health services that can help patients make behavioral changes, give providers real-time therapeutic insights, and give insurers and employers new tools to more effectively manage beneficiaries’ health.
+New entrants, along with biopharmaceutical and medical device companies, will bring to market new digital therapies and connected health services that can help patients make behavioral changes, give providers real-time therapeutic insights and give insurers and employers new tools to more effectively manage beneficiaries’ health.

 President Donald Trump

-While the Trump Administration is unlikely to get any healthcare reform changes through the highly partisan atmosphere in Washington, expect executive orders from the Oval office that call for further pricing transparency, as well as drug pricing reform—particularly as we get further down the Road to Election 2020.
-President Trump already issued an executive order in June that recommends the Department of Health and Human Services (HHS) develop policies that would make drug pricing more transparent, allowing consumers to “shop around” -- the order has since been held up by the court system, illustrating how difficult it is to create change on this issue.
+While the Trump administration is unlikely to get any healthcare reform changes through the highly partisan atmosphere in Washington, expect executive orders from the Oval Office that call for further pricing transparency, as well as drug pricing reform—particularly as we get further down the road to the 2020 election.
+In June 2019, President Trump issued an executive order that recommends that the Department of Health and Human Services (HHS) develop policies that would make drug pricing more transparent, allowing consumers to “shop around.”
+The order has since been held up by the court system, illustrating how difficult it is to create change on this issue.

 The court system has been particularly active regarding healthcare regulation, often ruling against new policies.
 The Trump administration, mainly through CMS rulemaking, has tried to address the prices of hospital services and drugs over the past three years.
 CMS has focused on several areas of reform, including the 340B drug pricing program, physician-administered drugs and hospitals’ efforts to buy up physician-owned clinics to access higher reimbursement rates.
-But the agency’s efforts to bring reform to those areas have been locked up in the courts, throwing hospitals in limbo as they await answers.
+But the agency’s efforts to bring reform to those areas have been stalled in the courts, throwing hospitals in limbo as they await answers.